ConorMurphy21/codeBeautifier/README.md

 # Code Beautifier

-## Disclaimer:exclamation:
+## Disclaimers:exclamation:
+1. This project is not yet stable.

-This software has possible malicious use.
+2. This software has possible malicious use.
 I do not condone the malicious use of this software.
 Please use responsibly!

 <!-- what the project does, why to use it, examples, how to use it (installation), command line syntax-->